 No matter how the accident occurred, you should get help for your neck pain.
 And if the Georgia car accident was not your fault, you may be entitled to financial recovery for all your costs, including treatment of your neck pain.
 But you need to act quickly to protect yourself.
 That includes getting medical attention.

 See a Doctor

-Even if your neck pain is minor discomfort at the beginning, you should still see a doctor as soon as possible and tell them about any and all pain that you feel.
+Even if your neck pain is minor discomfort initially, you should still see a doctor as soon as possible and tell them about any pain you feel.
 And if the pain worsens after the first doctor visit, see your doctor again about the changes.

 You’ll have medical documentation that you saw a medical professional after the accident.
-It will also include any diagnoses you received, such as whiplash, and all treatments to be given—now and in the future.
+It will also include any diagnoses you received, such as whiplash, and all treatments to be given, both now and in the future.

 This is all good for any car accident claim you make because it supports the fact that you had legitimate injuries and costs associated with treatment.

 You’ll have access to testimony from a medical expert who can claim your injuries happened because of the car accident and not before it.
 In addition, the other driver’s insurance company may look for ways to discredit your injuries.

 If they can make your damages seem questionable, they may be able to pay you less.
 This is unacceptable, but it can happen, so seeing a doctor is the best way to protect yourself and your case after your accident.